- Salary

 Permanent life insurance means just that.
 You cannot outlive it.
 The benefit will be payable when you die, not if you die within a certain time frame.

 Why buy permanent life insurance?
-Individuals may accumulate sizeable estates, which upon death, generate large taxation problems.
+Individuals may accumulate sizeable estates, which upon death, generate large taxation problems that may need to be paid by selling estate assets.
 Rather than dispose of the assets, people will use permanent life insurance to handle the tax bill.

 Many people choose to buy a “foundation” of permanent life insurance and then top it up with term insurance to cover those obligations that will eventually disappear.